 6. When large equipment is required for trimming or tree removal, frozen ground reduces the chance of damage to your lawn.

-7. Pruning in the winter eliminates the potential for damage to these annuals and perennnials.
+7. Pruning in the winter eliminates the potential for damage to annuals and perennnials.